InspireCraft/MacroTrends-data-scrapper/README.md

 # MacroTrend data scrapper

+Motivation: This package is designed to learn and implement web scrapping.

+Pros: Clever csv file update.
+Imagine you would like to scrap some parameters, and apply some operations to them to obtain some result.
+You determined your scrap parameters, those were scrapped and saved.
+Then, you realized that you forgot to add some parameters to your scrap parameters.
+In this case, it is not necessary to rescrap everything including the parameters you forgot.
+Simply, scrap what you forgot it will be automatically added as an extra column to existing csv file.

+Limitations: This scrapper is designed to perform scrapping only on stock screen table.

 Package for scrapping the desired data from the [MacroTrend stocks screner](https://www.macrotrends.net/stocks/stock-screener) and saving it into a `.csv` file.

 ![alt text](readme_images/tableExplainer.png)